disorderedmaterials/dissolve/docs/examples/water/step2.md

 ## 2. Set up a Configuration

 Time to create a suitable bulk water configuration for our simulation.
+We'll use the predefined "simple random mix" generator to get us going.

 > Configuration &#8680; Create... &#8680; Simple random mix
 {: .action .action_menu}